kujenga/website/content/blog/go-templates/index.md

 have a better end result to build the rendering layer directly with web-oriented technologies, which is how I landed on the Preact-based approach.

-One thorn in the side of this project was that I did need to modify my site's `Content-Security-Policy` to get the WebAssembly to load in all browsers.
+~~One thorn in the side of this project was that I did need to modify my site's `Content-Security-Policy` to get the WebAssembly to load in all browsers.
 I use Firefox as my daily driver, where this all works just fine, but in order for it to work in all of Safari, Chrome, and Edge I needed to add `unsafe-eval` to the `script-src` directive, allowing the WebAssembly to be brought in directly.
 I soon hope to swap this out for `wasm-unsafe-eval` which is a recent replacement[^cspWasmIssue].
-Going beyond that however, Wasm needs a mechanism to be loaded in that is not termed "unsafe"[^wasmCSPProposal].
+Going beyond that however, Wasm needs a mechanism to be loaded in that is not termed "unsafe"[^wasmCSPProposal].~~ UPDATE: The `wasm-unsafe-eval` CSP directive is now supported[^wasmUnsafeEval] in all major browsers.
+Adding that directive to the `Content-Security-Policy` header is needed to allow the WebAssembly to be loaded in.

 Another note for someone wading into these waters is that your editor by default may not have its tooling setup to work with the `GOOS=js GOARCH=wasm` targets,